gretelai/gretel-synthetics/README.md

 3. Run the setup script `./setup-utils/setup-gretel-synthetics-tensorflow24-with-gpu.sh`

-The last step will install all the necessary software packages for GPU, `tensorflow=2.4` and `gretel-synthetics`.
+The last step will install all the necessary software packages for GPU usage, `tensorflow=2.4` and `gretel-synthetics`.
 Note that this script works only for Ubuntu 18.04.
 You might need to modify it for other OS versions.

 ## Overview